ssh-mitm/ssh-mitm/doc/jumphosts.rst

 The most simple Jump Host is a ssh server like OpenSSH or Dropbear.
 They are available in nearly all Linux distributions.

-In most scenarios, when they are used as jump host, they should only not or only restriced shell access.
+In most scenarios, when they are used as jump host, they should only not or only restricted shell access.
 When accessing servers behind the jump host, the recommended method is "ProxyJump".

 ContainerSSH